Multishow ao Vivo: Ana Carolina - Dois Quartos: Background

 Recorded for the Multishow ao Vivo series at Credicard Hall, in São Paulo, on November 24 and 25, 2007, the show brings together consecrated songs from his career and hits from the double studio album Dois Quartos.
 There are also two unpublished songs: "Eu Que Não Sei Nunca do Mar", written in partnership with Jorge Vercillo and recorded by Maria Bethânia; and "Cabide", recorded by Mart'nália, in addition to the re-recording of "Três", by Marina Lima.

 The show was also controversial for bringing profanity and obscene sexual expressions, in the songs Cantinho and Eu Sou Melhor Que Você.

 The original project included three concerts for the album, on November 23, 24 and 25, 2007.
 The first concert was not recorded.
 In the last show, in turn, the song "Garganta" and a remix of roses were not included on the CD or DVD.

-The DVD features, as bonus material, an interview with Ana, the making-of of the show and Ana's comments on some tracks from the show.
+The DVD features, as bonus material, an interview with Ana, the making-of the show and Ana's comments on some tracks from the show.
 It sold 100,000 copies in Brazil, being certified platinum.